Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 While none of the proposals on Loomio are binding, they will inform token holders who help fund new grants.

 #### Less is More
 The level of governance is intentionally minimized.
+Governance of the organization is largely isolated to the funding mechanism.
 Funding from new tokens is directed by existing token holders, because they have the most to lose if those funds are misallocated.
 In this way, governance is left up to a free market of stakeholders with 'skin in the game'.

+## Funding

+Every 13,000 blocks (approximately three months), existing PSF token holders will be air-dropped a new 'funding' token.
+The funding token will only be air-dropped to holders who's tokens have not moved in three months.
+Five percent of the amount of PSF tokens held will be air dropped as funding tokens.

+**For example**, if an address holds 100 PSF tokens that have not moved in three months, it will be air dropped 5 funding tokens.

+Prior to the air-drop, developers and other contributors are free to submit grant proposals to the Foundation, along with an SLP address to receive funding.
+Receivers of the funding token are expected to send their funding tokens to the SLP addresses as they see fit, in order to fund the grants.

+Every 13,100 blocks (approximately 1 week later), the funding tokens held by the grant SLP addresses will receive an air-drop of an equal amount of newly minted PSF tokens.

+## Management

+The management team for the Foundation will be funded via grants, the same as all other contributors to the Foundation.
+By funding members of the management team (or not funding them), token holders within the community have the ability to 'hire and fire' these members of the management team.

+The first member of the management team will have the title 'Head Janitor'.
+This persons chief responsibilities are to choose the other first contributors, and to slowly and a carefully distribute responsibilities and cryptographic keys.
+Their primary role is to grow the organization, keep it focused on the Foundations mission, and reduce any single points of failure that could lead to a catastrophic failure of the organization.

+### Management of Grants

+The management team of the Permissionless Software Foundation will be responsible for curating applicants and posting approved grants to the Foundation's websites for community members to fund.

 ## Token Economics<a name="tokenEconomics"></a>
 Before delving into the specifics of the token economics, it's important to keep the big picture in mind: The purpose of the mathematics behind the token is to enable steady funding of development, and fair incentives for collaboration, in order to further the Foundation's mission.